 III.
-The Jordan River Is Deep and Wide
+The Jordan River Runs Deep and Wide

 The third premise holds that Jordan and Palestine constitute just one region because the division between them is geographically meaningless and Arab residents of the two banks share much in common.
 After all, what is the Jordan River but a over-blown stream?
 To many observers, the idea that it ever formed a border seems silly.

 Not much left: The Jordan River in 2012.

 But the Jordan River historically divided the two banks much as would a major river; as Henry Van Dyke wrote in 1908, the Jordan "is a flowing, everlasting symbol of division, of separation."
 Further, the river is part of a much larger geographic feature - the Rift Valley - which thoroughly impedes intercourse between the two sides.
 Accordingly, west and east banks have long been separate; Jordanians are not Palestinians, nor the reverse.